 STD | Sexually Transmitted Disease

-STD Panel Deluxe was specifically design to check sexual health.
+STD Panel Advance was specifically design to check the sexual health of men.
 Your sexual health is too important to take any chances.

 Many STDs do not show symptoms, so with or without symptoms, it is important to get tested if you are having a sexually active life.

-Our STD Panel Deluxe contains the following tests: HIV-1/2, RPR SYphilis, Hepatitis C, Hepatitis B, Herpes Simplex, Chlamydia Trachomatis, and Neisseria Gonorrhea.
+Our STD Panel Advance contains the following tests: Chlamydia & Gonorrhea, RPR Syphilis, HIV-1/2, Hepatitis C, Hepatitis B.

 Order now and go to a lab near you, there’s no need to schedule a doctor’s visit or get insurance approval.